-The Anan Experience can be found in an iconic “tube house”, one of the tall, thin buildings that typify modern Vietnamese architecture.
+The Anan Experience can be found in an iconic “tube house”, a tall, thin building that typifies modern Vietnamese architecture.
 Upstairs from Anan, on the 2nd floor, is the cocktail bar Nhau Nhau.
-The name means “drink, drink” – a tribute to Vietnam’s culture of after-work drinking and eating.
-And above that, is Pot Au Pho noodle bar which showcases the country’s most iconic noodle dish, pho.
-Before and after visits to any of the venues, guests can transition to the building’s rooftop dining bar and take in the breathtaking views of downtown Saigon.
-Anan Saigon was featured in Asia’s 50 Best Restaurants 2021 & 2022, Vietcetera Restaurant Of The Year 2022 and Time World’s 100 Greatest Places 2021.
+The name means “drink, drink” a tribute to Vietnam’s culture of after work drinking and eating.
+And above that, is our Pot Au Pho noodle bar, which showcases the country’s most iconic noodle dish, pho.
+Before and after visits to any of the venues, guests can transition to the building’s rooftop dining bar and take in the breathtaking views of the city center.
+Anan Saigon was awarded #40 Asia’s 50 Best Restaurants and The first & only Michelin-starred restaurant in HCMC Vietnam 2023.